Arts & Design

 The art of applying design, aesthetics, and natural beauty to clothing.

 Fashion Design is the art of applying design, aesthetics, and natural beauty to clothing and its accessories.
+It is influenced by cultural and social attitudes and has varied over time and place.

-They predict what colors and styles people will want to wear two years from now.
+The Trend Forecaster: They predict what colors and styles people will want to wear two years from now.

-They don't just draw; they understand how a 2D piece of cloth becomes a 3D garment that fits a human body perfectly.
+The Technical Architect: They don't just draw; they understand how a 2D piece of cloth becomes a 3D garment that fits a human body perfectly.

-They experiment with fabrics—from traditional silk to modern fabrics made from recycled ocean plastic or mushroom leather.
+The Material Scientist: They experiment with fabrics—from traditional silk to modern fabrics made from recycled ocean plastic or mushroom leather.

-Every collection has a theme, a mood, and a message.
+The Storyteller: Every collection has a theme, a mood, and a message.

-India is one of the world's largest textile producers.
+Why it matters: India is one of the world's largest textile producers.
 As the global fashion industry shifts toward sustainability and unique cultural identities, Indian designers are leading the charge, blending 'Make in India' craftsmanship with global luxury standards.

 A Day in the Life: From Sketch to Stitch